– Mild chronic gastritis

 – Focally enhanced gastritis (see comment)

-COMMENT: The histologic sections show a focally enhanced gastritis.
+COMMENT: The stomach biopsy shows a “focally enhanced gastritis.”
 Although not entirely specific, in the pediatric setting studies have found this to be associated with inflammatory bowel disease (particularly Crohn’s disease) (see reference below).
 Clinical and endoscopic correlation is recommended

 REFERENCE: McHugh JB, Gopal P, Greenson JK.
 The clinical significance of focally enhanced gastritis in children.
 Am J Surg Pathol.
 2013 Feb;37(2):295-9.